pratapkumarraju/slate/source/index.html.md

 ```

-Get Available app will show you total files and apps what ever you uploaded in cloud drive.
+Get Available app API shows total files and apps that is uploaded in cloud drive.

 ### URL Parameters